Saturday, May 12, 2012

 11 houses

-The large SUV coming into my vision more clearly.
-I’m ready, I think.
+The large SUV came into my vision more clearly.
+I'm ready, I think.
 My adrenaline is pumping.
-My head feels light headed as all my blood rushes to my lower extremities preparing for a foot chase or a shooting.
+My head feels lightheaded as all my blood rushes to my lower extremities, preparing for a foot chase or a shooting.

 7 Houses out